A family settles into their new home in Long Island, NY, and immediately they all begin experiencing strange occurrences.

 This pre-sequel to the ’70s smash hit The Amityville Horror (1979) is more schlock than horror.
 Amityville II: The Possession, directed by Damiano Damiani (A Bullet for the General), is a sleazy, exploitative, but genuinely scary chiller.

-Like the first film, it was inspired by true events, but unlike its predecessor, the movie relies too much on big and loud special effects.
+Like the first film, Amityville II: The Possession was inspired by true events, but unlike its predecessor, the movie relies too much on big and loud special effects.
 Tommy Lee Wallace’s screenplay, adapted from the novel Murder in Amityville by Hans Holzer, is loosely based on Ronald DeFeo Jr., the man convicted for killing his entire family on November 13, 1974.
 DeFeo Jr. later claimed, “the devil made me do it.”

 The film is full of weird inconsistencies (it is supposed to take place in the ’70s, but clothes, technology, etc., are clearly ’80s), annoying discrepancies (many scenes contradict the first film), and silly speculations (DeFeo himself has given contradictory statements over the years).
 Oh, well!
 These are problems that viewers need to put aside if they want to get any kind of enjoyment out of the movie.

-Newcomer Jack Magner is good as Ronald DeFeo (renamed Sonny Montelli).
-He’s surrounded by talented character actors.
-Burt Young (Rocky) and Rutanya Alda (The Deer Hunter) play the ill-fated parents.
+Newcomer Jack Magner is good as DeFeo (renamed Sonny Montelli).
+Burt Young (Rocky) and Rutanya Alda (The Deer Hunter) play his parents.
 James Olson (The Andromeda Strain) is Father Adamsky, the priest who comes to realize that the family’s firstborn has been possessed by an evil spirit.
-Andrew Prine (The Miracle Worker) is cast-against-type as kindhearted Father Tom, the exorcist’s assistant.
+Andrew Prine (The Miracle Worker) is Father Tom, the exorcist’s assistant.
 Award-winner actor Moses Gunn (Shaft) plays a police detective.
 Diane Franklin (The Last American Virgin) is Magner’s sister.
-They all did a fine job.

 Oscar-nominated composer Lalo Schifrin (TV’s Mission Impossible and THX 1138) delivers another chilling score.
-Kudos to the crew who managed to hide the fact that most of the film was filmed in Mexico.
+Also, kudos to the crew who managed to hide the fact that most of the film was filmed in Mexico.

 Conclusions & Final Thoughts: